VenuAswin/PyXKCD/README.md

 # PyXKCD
 A python script to show random XKCD comics.
+You need feh image viewer installed
 Downloads a random xkcd comic into the temporary filesystem,"/tmp" and used feh to view the image.
 Place the code in your PATH, make in executable, and run the command

 ```bash